BLOG

 In this environment, strategy must do three jobs at once:

-• Reduce ambiguity into explicit tradeoffs (what we do, what we don’t).
+• Reduce ambiguity into explicit tradeoffs (what companies do, what organizations don’t).

 • Translate intent into an operating plan that survives capacity constraints.